 Ok, the first suggestion is pretty obvious.
 One of the best things to do in Sarasota is soaking in rays at one of the top rated beaches in the country.
 The stunning quartz stone white sand is easy on your toes.
 Sarasota County offers miles of coastline to take advantage of.
 One of my favorite memories was walking Lido beach (cocktail in hand) and collecting seashells at sunset.

 Lido Beach Resort has a lovely poolside tiki bar.
-Be sure to order your obligatory pina colada before heading over to the beach.
+Be sure to order your obligatory piña colada before heading over to the beach.
 The tiki bar has happy hour specials from 4 pm – 6 pm daily.
 If you prefer beachside service, head over to the Resort at Longboat Key.
 Both resorts offer guests complimentary lounge chairs and towel service.

-If you are a water sports aficionado or perhaps looking to burn off some pina colada calories, Sarasota County offers a wide variety of watersports.
+If you are a water sports aficionado or perhaps looking to burn off some piña colada calories, Sarasota County offers a wide variety of watersports.
 We recommend an eco friendly kayak tour or renting a paddle board right on Lido Key.

 Work and Play at Lido Beach Resort

 Don’t get me wrong, I love finding different things to do in Sarasota.
 Life as a travel blogger does require working on the road to keep the boat afloat.
 Lido Beach Resort is the perfect spot to fit some work in before soaking in the sun.
 Each of the rooms includes a kitchenette with a full refrigerator, microwave, and coffee machine.
 Complimentary wifi and a beautiful balcony make this the perfect spot to work before play in Sarasota County.
-Calling all digital nomads; head down to the sunshine state.
+Calling all digital nomads; head down to the Sunshine State.

 Beyond the Beach in Sarasota County

 If you have skin complexion like mine, you’ll need to find things to do in Sarasota that don’t involve direct sunlight during your stay.
-Mid-way thru the trip we decided we needed a beach free, aloe filled day.
+Mid-way through the trip we decided we needed a beach free, aloe filled day.
 Here are some suggestions:

 - Shop until you drop in in St. Armand’s Circle: Broken into four colorful quadrants, St. Armand’s circle is the perfect spot.
 Pick up souvenirs, unique jewelry or a brand new beach cover-up.
 Both Lido Beach Resort and the Resort at Longboat Key offer complimentary shuttle service.